ahtuz/bjora-labProj-Web/readme.md

 9. You can open your XAMPP while waiting, turn on Apache and MySQL.
 10. On browser, type `localhost/phpmyadmin` and enter.
 11. Create new database "bjora" (without quotes).
-12. After the update finished, try to `php artisan migrate` in the text editor terminal.
+12. After the composer update finished, try to `php artisan migrate` in the text editor terminal.
 13. Finally, `php artisan serve`.

 # To overwrite all data on pull: